Francisco653/Spreadsheet-App/SpreadsheetTests/README.md

 # Consulted Peers:
 I consulted in Copilot to find out about CollectionAssert methods and their syntax.
 Very helpful here as lists are sometimes the return values.
+I also used Copilot to figure out how to move my directives as how stylecop demanded.

 # References